-The main objectives of a casing vapor recovery system are to
+The main objectives of a casing vapor recovery, abbreviated as CVR, system are to

 - Minimize back pressure on wells